victoriamccray/victoriamccray.github.io/mywork.md

 <h2 align="center">Black In Neuro</h2>

-Black In Neuro is a grassroots organization dedicated to providing resources, building community, and celebrating the contributions of black individuals in the neuroscience fields.I currently serve on the Board of Directors for the non-profit Black In Neuro where I oversee financial planning and reporting for the organization.
+Black In Neuro is a grassroots organization dedicated to providing resources, building community, and celebrating the contributions of black individuals in the neuroscience fields.
+I currently serve on the Board of Directors for the non-profit Black In Neuro where I oversee financial planning and reporting for the organization.

 ### SfN 2023